Mexican food dominates the Latin American cuisine scene in the United States, which is not surprising because Mexico is

 I recently went to the northeast and considered moving this up higher, but after thinking long and hard, I realized I would have just been a prisoner of the moment had I done that.

 That happens when you have a buffet in front of you, full of good eats.

 But my favorite dish was moqueca.
-I'll be learning to make it soon because I don't want to go to a restaurant any time I want to eat the best food in Latin America.
+I'll be learning to make it soon because I don't want to go to a restaurant whenever I want to eat the best food in Latin America.

 - Hostelworld for booking hostels.